chromatone/web-synths/index.md

 rel='noopener'>
 Chromatone</a> is an open source visual music language for education, research and performance.
 We develop a new universal way to communicate music.
 <a class="font-bold" href='https://playtronica.com' target='_blank' rel='noopener'>
 Playtronica</a> is a digital playground that explores the possibilities of the material world through technology, creating gadgets that make the world musical.
-Together we share our passion for web-based music instruments.
+Together we share our passion for online music instruments.

 <AboutCount />